 Through Know Your Tumor, patients and their medical teams receive detailed reports of the genetic and protein changes unique to that patient’s tumor.
 PanCAN strongly recommends molecular profiling for all pancreatic cancer patients, and these newly published results reinforce that position.

 “We describe findings from 640 patients who participated in Know Your Tumor between June 2014 and June 2017,” said Lynn Matrisian, PhD, MBA, chief science officer at PanCAN, who spearheads Know Your Tumor and is an author on the paper.
-“We were pleased to find that about half of the patients who participated in the service had ‘actionable’ alterations in their tumor.
-This means that there is a mutation or other molecular alteration present that could influence a tumor’s response to a particular treatment.”
+“We were pleased to find that about 27 percent of patients’ tumors had at least one ‘highly actionable’ alteration.”

 “Encouragingly, we observed a significantly extended progression-free survival in patients whose tumors had highly actionable mutations and who went on a matched treatment indicated in their Know Your Tumor report, as compared to patients who went on a treatment that wasn’t matched to their molecular profile results,” Matrisian said.